skotchvail/Love-Potion-Camp/README.md

 Ask Skotch for permission if needed.

 ===== Adding Sketches =====
-See the document ImportingSketches.rtf for info on how to add Sketches to the system.
+See the document ImportingSketches.md for info on how to add Sketches to the system.